Harshacric945/Harshacric945/README.md

 ## 🚀 About Me

-- 💼 Former System Engineer at Infosys (2.8 years)
+- 💼 Former Senior System Engineer at Infosys (2.8 years)
 - 🌱 Currently upskilling for DevOps roles
 - 🔁 Never afraid to learn & grow: every mistake is a lesson
 - 🏆 Check my commit history to see my learning journey!